Meet the islands most experienced mountain professionals.

-Jan's guiding and teaching career has spanned more than 25 years and about that many mountain ranges.
-Most of this time has been spent working and living in the Himalaya guiding climbing and trekking in Nepal (he speaks fluent Nepali) and running a helicopter skiing operation in India.
+Jan's guiding and teaching career has spanned more than 30 years and about as many mountain ranges.
+Much of this time he has spent working and living in the Himalaya guiding climbing and trekking in Nepal (he speaks fluent Nepali) and running a helicopter skiing operation in India.
 Jan has climbed and skied in BC's Coast Range, the Rockies, the interior ranges, all over the mountainous west of the USA, Europe, Alaska, the Canadian Arctic, the Himalayas and of course, in Vancouver Island's mountains.
 For a number of years now, Jan has called the Island home.
 Jan says the unique beauty of these mountains has captured his heart and he looks forward to sharing these most special places with you.
-Jan brings his vast experience and dedicated professionalism plus a sense of fun to his work as a guide and managing director of Island Alpine Guides as well as manager of operations for Pantheon Helicopter Skiing and as the lead forecaster for the Vancouver Island Avalanche Bulletin.
+Jan brings his vast experience and dedicated professionalism plus a sense of fun to his work as a guide and managing director of Island Alpine Guides as well as manager of operations for Pantheon Helicopter Skiing and as a founder and forecaster with the Vancouver Island Avalanche Bulletin.

 A native of France, Christophe qualified as a Mountain Guide in that country in 1996.
 He has guided all over the European Alps as well as in Japan, Antarctica, Greenland, Alaska and Canada.
 Since moving to British Columbia Christophe has guided in the Coast Range and more recently moved here to Vancouver Island where he is discovering the unique beauty of our island mountains.
 Christophe brings an easy, confidence inspiring manner to his guiding.
 Christophe's connection to a long European guiding tradition is evident in his professionalism and his concern for the quality of his guests' experience.
-This plus his extensive background make him a great asset as the head of our guiding team here at Island Alpine Guides.
+This plus his extensive background make him a great asset on our team.

 Niko has been an avalanche professional registered with the Canadian Avalanche Association since 1991.
 He was the president of that organisation in the late nineties.
 During his career he has been a senior avalanche officer with the BC Ministry of Transportation and Highways, the avalanche forecaster and mountain safety supervisor at Mt Washington Resort and spent fifteen summer seasons as the senior ranger for BC Parks in Strathcona Provincial Park.
 Niko has been a dedicated avalanche educator for almost 25 years working with Canada West Mountain School and the Canadian Avalanche Association Professional Training School amongst others.
 He is a senior instructor for the Justice Institute Of BC Provincial Emergency Program avalanche and search and rescue trainings.
 Niko has dedicated himself to improving avalanche eduction and public safety messaging for decades now and has been responsible for some cutting edge developments in these areas.
 Niko’s professionalism and intense interest and energy for his subjects are evident in his work as an avalanche educator and innovator.